byjg/php-uri/README.md

 ## Custom methods

-This class is fully compliant with the PSR UriInterface (PSR-7) but implement some useful extra methods:
+This class is fully compliant with the PSR UriInterface (PSR-7) but implement some useful extra methods (interface \ByJG\Util\CustomUriInterface):

 - getUsername()
 - getPassword()